-- To refuse treatment, or to ask for a second opinion, or an alternative course of treatment, and to be informed of the medical consequences of your actions.
+- To refuse treatment, to ask for a second opinion, or an alternative course of treatment and to be informed of the medical consequences of your actions.

 - To bring any dissatisfaction to the attention of the attending health professional or Health Center Director.